Receiving SMS and webhook setup for SMS notifications

 phone_number

-, the sender phone numbertext
+, the sender phone number

-, the message bodysecret
+, the message body

-, JS timestamp (miliseconds)portal
+, JS timestamp (miliseconds)

 , only in sent messages, boolean, true if you sent the message from TextLink console